ghi-electronics/Documentation/index.md

 ![DUE](images/due-link.png)

-## You're DUE for some physical computing!
+## You're DUE for something NEW!

-Accessing hardware was never easier, thanks to DUE.
+Physical computing was never easier, thanks to DUE.
 Developer can now read sensors and control motors right from their favorite programming languages.

 DUE is a Dynamic, Universal, and Extensible platform that links devices to the physical world.
 These devices can be desktops, laptops, phones, or even a Raspberry PI.
 Developers have the option to use any modern operating system and use the programming language of their choice.